 Questions and answers on COVID-19 including where it came from and how long it remains on surfaces.

 Questions and answers on this page relate to general health information.
-There are also questions and answers on Alert Level 2, personal protective equipment (PPE) for health care workers and primary care.
+There are also questions and answers on personal protective equipment (PPE) for health care workers and primary care.

 More detailed health information and guidance is provided in the Information for specific audiences section.

-Information about Alert Level 2 - Reduce is available on the COVID 19 website along with information on travel and financial support.
+Information about Alert Level 1 is available on the COVID 19 website.

 On this page:

 - Where did COVID-19 come from?

 - What should I do if I am immune-compromised or have immune-compromised children or whānau?